 Person ReID aims to recognize an individual captured over a set of non-overlapping camera viewpoints.
 It is an important function required in many computer vision applications, ranging from sports analytics to video surveillance \cite{he2020multi}.
 State-of-the-art approaches for person ReID are typically implemented with a deep learning (DL) model, e.g., deep Siamese networks, trained through metric learning to provide global appearance features.
 CNN backbones are often used to learn an embedding, where similar image pairs (with the same identity) are close to each other, and dissimilar image pairs (with different identities) are distant from each other.
 Popular supervised losses include cross-entropy, triplet, and contrastive losses based on positives and negatives pairs in a labeled dataset \cite{boudiaf2020unifying}.
 Despite their success, they remain complex models, and typically require optimizing many parameters using large annotated image datasets.
 They also suffer from poor generalization in the presence of domain shift, where the distribution of original video data captures from the source domain diverges w.r.t data from the operational target domain.
 Domain shifts are introduced by variations in capture conditions (i.e., pose and illumination), camera settings and viewpoints from which a person is observed, and lead to considerable changes in the distribution of images in different datasets \cite{mekhazni2020unsupervised, xuan2021intra}.

-Given the cost of data annotation, several unsupervised STDA methods have recently been proposed to limit the decline of ReID accuracy caused by domain shift.
+Given the cost of data annotation, several unsupervised STDA methods have recently been proposed to limit the decline of ReID accuracy caused by domain shifts.
 These methods seek to adapt CNNs trained with annotated source video data to perform well in a target domain by leveraging unlabeled data captured from that domain.
-To learn a discriminant domain-invariant feature representation from source and target data, STDA methods rely on, e.g., discrepancy-based or adversarial approaches \cite{wang2021knowledge, mekhazni2020unsupervised, NGUYENMEIDINE2021104096, nguyen2020joint_DA, liu2020open, ekladious2020dual, nguyen2021incremental, NEURIPS2018_c5ab0bc6, khurana2021unsupervised, allen2020towards}.
+To learn a discriminant domain-invariant feature representation from source and target data, STDA methods typically rely on discrepancy-based or adversarial approaches \cite{mekhazni2020unsupervised, wang2021knowledge, NGUYENMEIDINE2021104096, nguyen2020joint_DA, liu2020open, ekladious2020dual, nguyen2021incremental, NEURIPS2018_c5ab0bc6, khurana2021unsupervised, allen2020towards}.

 Although MTDA based on unlabeled data from multiple targets is important in many real-world applications, it remains largely unexplored \cite{Nguyen-Meidine_2021_WACV}.
 Existing STDA techniques can be extended to MTDA by either adapting multiple models, one for each target domain, or by blending data from the multiple target domains, and then applying STDA on the mixture of target data.
-For image classification, an adversarial MTDA approach based on blending transfer was recently proposed where all targets are viewed as one domain \cite{chen2019blendingtarget}, target-specific representations were concatenated to deploy a common model \cite{gholami2018unsupervised}.
-Nevertheless, these approaches are either too complex it requires one model per target domain, or generalize poorly on distinct target domains, particularly when adapting a smaller common CNN backbone on a growing number of targets.
+For image classification, an adversarial MTDA approach based on blending transfer recently proposed where all targets are viewed as one domain.
+In \cite{chen2019blendingtarget}, target-specific representations were concatenated to deploy a common model \cite{gholami2018unsupervised}.
+Nevertheless, these approaches are either too complex (require one model per target domain), or generalize poorly on distinct target domains, particularly when adapting a smaller common CNN backbone on a growing number of targets.
 In \cite{NGUYENMEIDINE2021104096}, MTDA is performed by distilling information from target-specific teachers to a student model (deployed for testing), significantly reducing system complexity.